RootKit-Org/New-World-Fishing-Bot/README.md

 5. New World must be installed and running.....
 But you know this already right?

 ### Run
 If you have python and the packages you are good to go.
-Load up New World on your MAIN monitor (Only applicable for people with multiple monitors), enter the game and walk you favorite fishing spot, set up your rod with bait, and do the following.
+Load up New World on your MAIN monitor (Only applicable for people with multiple monitors), enter the game and walk to your favorite fishing spot, set up your rod with bait, and do the following.

-1. (Windows Users) Open up either `PowerShell` or `Command Promt`.
-This can be done by pressing the Windows Key and searching for one of those applicaitons.
+1. (Windows Users) Open up either `PowerShell` or `Command Prompt`.
+This can be done by pressing the Windows Key and searching for one of those applications:

 2. Type `cd ` (make sure you add the space after the cd or else I will call you a monkey)